iTelescope - T24 - Deep Space - California

 - Note: We suggest the use of the "Dithering" option on T24 to help clean up any inherent CCD flaws in your post processing.
 It is common for some CCD chips to display column defects.
 Follow this link for more information.

-- T24 as well as T27 and T31 all use RBI flooding to flush the CCD wells of any residual data from the previous images.
+- T24 and T31 use RBI flooding to flush the CCD wells of any residual data from the previous images.

 - If this is not done then ghost images of bright objects like stars can remain on the chip when another user selects a new target.
 They appear as faint ghost like images of stars or spots in the image.
 So we flush the CCD of any old data and clean the images for following users or different targets.